Cabot High School: Speech and Debate

 Cabot High School currently has two major programs within the National Speech and Debate Association, serving as Cabot Debate and Cabot Forensics.
-The current head of the program is Breanne Selah, who replaced former head coach Rachel Mauchline in 2023.
 Cabot High School has ranked 1st in Arkansas as of 2021, and top 50 within the NSDA program, is considered one of the best debate teams in the state, and nationally.

 Band program

-The Cabot High School band program is led by Rusty Hart, following the retirement of Joe Trusty, who led the band for 30 years before joining the Cabot School Board.
 The concert band competes in the Arkansas School Band and Orchestra Association (ASBOA) Region IV for solo/ensemble and concert assessments, as well as for students to qualify for the ASBOA All-State Band.
 The Cabot Marching Band, also known as The Spirit of Cabot, is the largest high school marching band in Arkansas, with over 250 students.
 The marching band competes in division 4A under the classification system established by Bands of America, and placed 5th at the 2022 Bands of America Music for All Clarksville Regional Championship.
 The Cabot Marching Band played in the Washington, D.C, National Independence Day Parade in 2016, 2019, and 2022.